Milker90/react-native-cm-theme/README.md

 return <CMTheme>{({theme, themeColors, themeStyles, themeImages }) => {children}</CMTheme>
 ```

-"ThemeStyles", "themeColors", and "themeImages" are defined in the data, and you can customize your own.
+"themeStyles", "themeColors", and "themeImages" are defined in the data, and you can customize your own.